amatsus/qhost_c/README.md

-# qhost wrapper to create the list of running containers
+# qhost wrapper to show the list of running containers

 ## Usage